- | 020 7887 8888

 What started in 1897 as a single gallery of 65 paintings devoted solely to British art, has grown and diversified over the last century, providing an essential supplement to the collections of the National Gallery.

 The Tate now comprises nearly 70,000 works, spread across four separate museums: Tate Britain, Tate Modern, Tate Liverpool and Tate St Ives.
 Tate Modern provides London with a major collection of international modern and contemporary works.
+2016 will see the unveiling of an iconic new building to the south of the existing gallery, which will provide more space for showing the collection, performance and installation art.

 Since it opened in 2000, Tate Modern has established itself as the most-visited art gallery in the world.
 Displaying a comprehensive collection of modern international art since 1900, its treasures include one of the finest museum collections of Surrealism, with works by Dalí, Magritte and Miró.
 Early modernist movements are represented by Picasso, Mondrian and Matisse.
 There is Pop Art by Warhol and Lichtenstein and Abstract Expressionist works by Pollock and Rothko.
 Minimalism and Conceptual art are also well represented, with iconic works by Carl Andre, Donald Judd and Joseph Beuys.
 The recent acquisition of the Artist Rooms collection (shared with the National Galleries of Scotland) has dramatically enriched the holdings of contemporary art.